Make the Most of Your Design with a Hero Header

 A hero header is the use of a hero image, text and navigation elements on your homepage or at the top of any webpage.
 Hero headers can be used in a variety of ways – as an image or image with text, image slider, fixed image, or video or animated image.
 The design can be realistic or drawn.

 The hero image is the first thing you see on a website and is design to bring you into the page.
-It should have strong focus and visual interest.
+It should have a strong focus and visual interest.

 Hero headers place a strong focus on the visuals and often rely on simple typography, minimal color choices and user interface elements with basic shapes.
 Most of the design elements rest on top of the image, which is often strategically designed so that text fits in a specific position on the screen.
 Often branding, navigation and other tools are placed around the outside edges – typically top left and right corners – to keep the focus on the image itself.